 I have gotten a lot of questions over the past couple of months.
 Most of them involved my health.
 A lot of friends (and some family members) have asked if I’m hurting myself by wearing a corset.
 Anyone who is very educated about corsets and the wearing of one will tell you that you will NOT be injured wearing one, and there are many waist training benefits to wearing a corset.
 HOWEVER- it is not for everyone.
 The one way for sure to hurt yourself wearing a corset is to lace it so tightly that you can’t breathe.
 This is obviously a big no-no. As with everything, listen to your body first and foremost.
 Only you can decide what is too tight.
 I personally love a very small waist, and extreme hourglass figures.
 For me, it is the hight of beauty.
 That doesn’t mean that I’m wearing a corset because I’m “obsessed” or have an unhealthy obsession with my looks.

 One of my biggest reasons other than achieving a tinsy waist was my posture.
 Other than for the camera, I have horrid posture.
-It’s something I have noticed in the past year since getting engaged.
-I realized in a lot of my “candid” photos I seemed hunched over that is just not going to be okay for my wedding photos and life in general.
+It’s something I have noticed in the past year since getting engaged, but according to my parents I have always had pretty bad posture.
+My parents thought I had scoliosis when I was growing up, as they thought that might explain my posture.
+I took a scoliosis quiz and spoke to my doctor and it was ruled out, but I never shook the bad posture.
+I realized it most in a lot of my “candid” photos, as I seemed hunched over.
+That is just not going to be okay for my wedding photos and life in general.
 I even went to see a spine surgeon to find out more about lumbar spine surgery but they decided I didn’t need it.

 Since I’ve been wearing one (and I should note that I don’t wear one everyday, it really depends on my mood) I have noticed a huge change in my posture.
 A corset helps support your back and place it in the proper upright position.